grokify/spectrum/docs/openapi3/inspect/missing_descriptions.md

 // where `1` indicates with desc and `0` indicates without desc. status := specmore.OperationPropertiesDescriptionStatus()

+// OperationParametersDescriptionStatusCounts returns
+// counts of operations with, without and all operations. countWith, countWithout, countAll := specmore.OperationParametersDescriptionStatusCounts()

 // OperationParametersWithoutDescriptionsWriteFile
 // will write the operationIds and param names to a file err := specmore.OperationParametersWithoutDescriptionsWriteFile(